-The Azores are an island chain that are part of the autonomous regions of Portugal.
+The Azores are an island chain that is part of the autonomous regions of Portugal.

-While the dog is described as a cattle dog more accurately it is a molosser type, which are also well known for their cattle work.
+While the dog is described as a cattle dog, more accurately, it is a molosser type, also known for its cattle work.

-In most cases where this breed is outside of its native Azores it is shipped to collectors and sold as a rare breed.
+When this breed is outside of its native Azores, it is shipped to collectors and sold as a rare breed.

-Because the breed shares much of the same history as other molosser breeds it is not a surprise that it bears a strong resemblance to the American Pit Bull Terrier.
-As such this breed can be considered a good candidate in the now developing American Bully breed.
+Because the breed shares much of the same history as other molosser breeds, it is not a surprise that it bears a strong resemblance to the American Pit Bull Terrier.
+Because of the related linaeage the breed can be considered a good candidate in the now developing American Bully breed.